recombine-ai/engine/readme.md

 ### Publishing

-To publish the package, on your machine run following sequence of commands:
+To publish the package, on your machine in **main** branch run following sequence of commands:

 ```sh
 npm version patch   # or minor, or major – this updates package.json and package-lock.json with new version